 The directors have been undertaking certain measures to improve the Group's liquidity and financial position, which are set out in Note 3 to the consolidated financial statements.
-The consolidated financial statements have been prepared on a going concern basis, the validity of which is dependent on the outcomes of these measures, which are subject to multiple uncertainties, including (i) whether the Group is able to implement its cost control measures to attain positive cash flows from operations; (ii) whether the Group is able to successfully negotiate with the holders of its promissory notes and convertible bonds to restructure and/or refinance these borrowings, including those with overdue principals and interests, and secure necessary credit facilities to provide additional funds to meet the Group's working capital and financial requirements in the near future; (iii) whether the Company is successful in implementing alternative capital raising initiatives to strengthen the capital base of the Group; and (iv) whether the director of the Company, Mr. Sun Shao Hua is able to provide financial support to the Group to enable the Group to continue as a going concern and to settle the Group's liabilities as and when they fall due.
+The consolidated financial statements have been prepared on a going concern basis, the validity of which is dependent on the outcomes of these measures, which are inherently uncertain and subject to multiple uncertainties, including (i) whether the Group is able to implement its cost control measures to attain positive cash flows from operations; (ii) whether the Group is able to successfully negotiate with the banks, other lenders, and holders of its promissory notes and convertible bonds to restructure and/or refinance these borrowings, including those with overdue principals and interests, and secure necessary credit facilities to provide additional funds to meet the Group's working capital and financial requirements in the near future; (iii) whether the Company is able to successfully implement alternative capital raising initiatives to strengthen the capital base of the Group; and (iv) whether the director of the Company, Mr. Sun Shao Hua is able to provide financial support to the Group to enable the Group to continue as a going concern and to settle the Group's liabilities as and when they fall due.